thornwishstalon/watchful-detox-pages/pages/docs/01_setup/setup_02_00_install_watch.md

 <!-- prettier-ignore-start -->
 !!! success
     well done.
-That's it for the installation.
+That's it for the installation. **BUT** to make the most of Watchful please setup GoogleFit and the Suunto app! :wink:
 <!-- prettier-ignore-start -->

-### to make the most of Watchful:

 <!-- prettier-ignore-start -->
-!!! note
+!!! tip
     The `Watchful`-App on your phone will query fitness data from {++GoogleFit++}.
-This data is collected first through the watch. :wink:
+This data is collected first through the watch.
 <!-- prettier-ignore-end -->

-## Step 1: Enable Google Fit on your Watch

-## Step 2 Suunto to synchronize data with Google Fit

-TODO: